 Q. If I have a maintenance problem who do I report it to?

-Q. What do I need to bring with me for my room/flat?
+Q. What do I need to bring with me to get the key to my room/flat?

-A. Bring a copy of your Bookings Details page and photographic ID for example your passport or Driving Licence.
+A. Bring photographic ID for example your passport or Driving Licence.

 Q. Is there a launderette on campus?